-Personas allow you to customize how Smith responds by assigning specific roles, expertise areas, or communication styles.
-Create personas to get more relevant, context-aware answers tailored to your work.
+Personas allow you to customize how Smith responds by assigning specific roles, expertise areas, and communication styles.
+The persona builder walks you through a structured set of fields â and the Optimize with Smith button can fill in the details for you based on just a few inputs.
 Soon, you'll also be able to share personas across your organization.

 Understanding Personas

 A persona is a customizable AI configuration that defines how Smith interprets and responds to your questions.
-Think of it as assigning Smith a specific role, expertise area, or communication style.
-When you apply a persona, Smith adjusts its reasoning, terminology, and output to match that role.
+Think of it as giving Smith a specific role, expertise level, communication style, and organizational context â all at once.
+When a persona is active, Smith adjusts its reasoning, terminology, and output format to match that role consistently across every query.

 Why Use Personas?

-Personas eliminate the need to repeatedly explain context or expertise level in every conversation.
-Once configured, they apply consistent framing to all your queries, saving time and improving response quality.
+Personas eliminate the need to repeatedly explain context or expertise level at the start of every conversation.
+Once configured, they apply consistent framing to all your queries automatically â saving time and improving response quality across the board.

 Anatomy of a Persona